Clinics & Services

-Our Nurse Led Clinic is run by Sister Julie Hewitt, Sister Helen McAlinden and Sister Hayley Hopkins.
+Our Nurse Led Clinics are run by Sister Julie Hewitt, Sister Helen McAlinden and Sister Hayley Hopkins.

 Julie, Helen and Hayley have had extensive additional training to enable them to examine and diagnose minor illnesses and they can offer advice and treatment if necessary.